ualbertalib/avalon_vagrant/README.md

 ## Instructions:

 If you don't want to use Vagrant, just provision your dev machine however you like, and set up the networking and root SSH keys some so that ansible can access your provisioned hardware/OS.
 Skip ahead to the ansible section in this case.
+You may still want to browse the Vagrantfile for any potential gotchas or quirks.
 (Your mileage may vary.)

 ### Environment